Amey-Thakur/OOPM-JAVA-LAB/README.md

 Special thanks to the faculty members of the Department of Computer Engineering at Terna Engineering College for their guidance in Object-Oriented Programming Methodology.
 Their teaching helped establish a strong foundation in OOP principles and Java programming.

-Special thanks to the mentors and peers whose encouragement, discussions, and support contributed meaningfully to this learning experience.
+Special thanks to **Mega Satish** and **Saakshi Deokar** for their meaningful contributions, guidance, and support that helped shape this work.

 ---